 Problem 3 – Damp:

 Clearly visible water stains and damp marks, on the inside and outside of your home, as well as musty smelling rooms, are a clear indication to buyers that the house has not been properly maintained.
+This will be recorded in the surveyor’s report.
 It is important that you take care of the problem causing the damp properly, and not attempt to simply cover it up with paint and air freshener, as buyers are often very through in their inspection of a selling property.
+If you have any queries, get in touch with Trading Solutions.

 Problem 4 – Odors: